 To prepare you for your professional career, this course is a combination of a series of corporate guest lecturers in Royal Theatre Carré and an offering of professional skills training e.g. Presentation Skills, Programming with Python and more.

-Highly motivated students can participate in the MSc Business Administration Honours programme Sustainability.
-This challenging programme is a great chance to stand out for future employers.
+Highly motivated students can participate in the MSc Business Administration Honours programmes Sustainability or Data Driven Management.
+These challenging programmes are a great chance to stand out for future employers.

 Simply analysing vast amounts of data does not ensure competitive success.
 For instance, both Amazon and Netflix use big data to capture customer preferences.
 However, only a few of their products become hits.
 Learn what differentiates successful competitive strategies from the rest by applying contemporary theories used in fields like marketing, management and digital innovation.
 Bonus: discover why Netflix’s approach to using big data to understand customer preferences led to the hit series House of Cards, while Amazon’s series called Alpha House was a flop.